ccsunlight/county-committee-app/README.md

 alternatively you could run through PM2 with ``` ./node_modules/.bin/pm2 start ```, which is a process manager.
 For dev you may not want this.

+When the app starts for the first time it will run additional imports for the map geometry which will take a little while.

 9. Go to your homepage
 http://localhost